 Parents of children in the Three Little Ships Preschool may join the Parent Committee.
 Parents of school-aged children may join the HSV international Department Parent Activity committee, the Participation Council (MR) and the Joint Participation Council (GMR).

-7.3.1.
 Three Little Ships Parent Committee

-The Three Little Ships Parent Committee is an elected committee of parents that meets at least twice a year with the Head of school to discuss school policy and developments.
+The Three Little Ships Parent Committee is an elected committee of parents that meets at least twice a year with the Head of school and the preschool coordinator to discuss school policy and developments.